NaN-xyz/Confusify/README.md

 A *confusable* is a glyph that is so similar to another that it may be confused for it. ſ for f, Ꮟ for b or written together as 5໐meтhiתg 1ıк℮ τհiՏ.

 Confusify generates fonts that when typed automatically swaps confusables for the original.
-All confusables are existing characters in the source font.
+All confusables generated are existing characters in the source font.
 In that sense it's a remix.

-The original reference list of similar-to characters is downloadable from [unicode.org](http://unicode.org/cldr/utility/confusables.jsp).
+The original reference list of *similar-to* characters is downloadable from [unicode.org](http://unicode.org/cldr/utility/confusables.jsp).

 ## Confusify.py

 Where the action happens.
-The script analyses an open font for potential confusables against the abridged list **confusables-list-short.txt**.
+The script analyses an open font for potential confusables against the abridged local list **confusables-list-short.txt**.
 If successful it will generate .calt contextual alternates for each as well as the necessary opentype classes and feature.
+You can then export the font as you see fit.

 **Conf-makelist.py** was used to strip the source reference down from 600kb to 40kb.
 I then manually abridged the resulting file further to save on processing.
 The pre-abridged file *confusables-sorted.txt* contains lists for a wider range of scripts beyond latin should that interest you.
 It's worth nothing that you could roll-your-own confusables by editing the list by hand.
 I found some questionable choices inside the list but have chosen to interpret the data as I found it.